 Regular and consistent attendance for the assigned work schedule is essential.

 Typical Decisions: This position analyzes the size and scope of capital improvement projects and determines the expenditure in manpower and funding necessary for project completion.
 Prioritizes list of individual projects according to need, budget, and personnel coordination.
 The incumbent determines if proposed design and construction techniques are applicable to the situation.
 Advocates for the best design and value of Parks and Recreation construction projects.

-Knowledge of: Principals and practices of landscape architecture, construction techniques, irrigation systems, civil engineering and the knowledge to combine them into an aesthetically coordinated and finished product; Federal, State and local environmental and land use issues and ordinances applicable to parks and recreation; State and Federal guidelines for grant administration; of basic architectural and structural engineering principles and methods; principles and practices arboriculture and arboriculture; contemporary trends in park planning and landscape architecture.
+Knowledge of: Principals and practices of landscape architecture, construction techniques, irrigation systems, civil engineering and the knowledge to combine them into an aesthetically coordinated and finished product; Federal, State and local environmental and land use issues and ordinances applicable to parks and recreation; State and Federal guidelines for grant administration; of basic architectural and structural engineering principles and methods; principles and practices horticulture and arboriculture; contemporary trends in park planning and landscape architecture.

 Skill in: Utilizing computer aided design and drafting technology; taking measurements using GPS instruments; completing complex mathematical calculations; reading and interpreting architectural and engineering plans and blueprints; preparing landscape architectural construction plans and documents; communicating effectively both verbally and in writing.

 Education: Bachelor’s and/or Master’s degree in Landscape Architecture.

 Experience: Two (2) years as Licensed Landscape Architect with project management and construction administration experience.

 Licenses and Certifications: Texas Class C driver’s license (must obtain within 30 days of hire per state law).
 Registered Landscape Architect in the State of Texas.